farm-ng/amiga-dev-kit/website/docs/examples/import_log_file/README.md

 `everyN` = Max_frequency / Desired_frequency.

-For example, `gps/relposned` messages are published at a frequency of 2.5 Hz.
+For example, `gps/relposned` messages are published at a frequency of 2 Hz.
-If you wish to receive those messages at a frequency of 1 Hz, then change the value of `everyN` to 2.5.
+If, for example, you wish to receive those messages at a frequency of 1 Hz, then change the value of `everyN` to 2.
+Be sure to use integers in the `everyN` field.
 :::

 ### File naming convention